 Now comes a really important point – think about and visualize your network.
 What does it look like?
 What sectors are the strongest for you?
 What geographies?
 Who are the super nodes?
 Who are the people connecting you to other industries?
 Similarly, think about the network of the person you are trying to reach – is it the same as or different than yours?
 Is this person an active networker or not?

 If you remember one thing from this post, remember this – always connect on LinkedIn with relevant people.
 Always build your network, and make sure it is up to date and relevant.

 4. Request an Intro

 Now back to the introduction to Lori Goler at Facebook.
-I only met Albert once and exchanged a few emails.
-I met David a few times, and feel like I know him a little better.
+I only met Albert (Disney) once and exchanged a few emails.
+I met David (Shazam) a few times, and feel like I know him a little better.
 I am going to first ask David for an intro.
-Keep in mind every time when you ask someone for an intro you need to think about the state of your relationship with them.
+Keep in mind, every time you ask someone for an intro you need to think about the state of your relationship with them.

-Specifically, think about how well do you know them, when was the last time you talked, when was the last time they did an intro for you.
-Obviously, you can’t keep asking the same person for an intro over and over again (This is why you need to build a strong network!).
+Specifically, think about how well you know them, when was the last time you talked, when was the last time they did an intro for you.
+Obviously, you can’t keep asking the same person for an intro over and over again.
+(This is why you need to build a strong network!)
 You don’t need to overthink who to ask for an intro, but you definitely need to think about it.

 I like LinkedIn as a tool for finding the contacts, but I really dislike using LinkedIn as a messaging mechanism.
 It just doesn’t feel right to me.
 Instead I will write David an email: